December 18, 2022

 The office landscape continues to change.
 Workplaces are being designed to foster more connection, creativity and engagement.
 Creating an office space that is both productive and comfortable for your employees must consider a variety of factors.

-At a basic level, a well-designed workplace will promote collaboration and creativity, while a poorly designed office can lead to employee stress, frustration and lower productivity.
+At a basic level, an office design for productivity will promote collaboration and creativity, while a poorly designed office can lead to employee stress, frustration and lower productivity.
 Here are a few things to keep in mind when designing your office for maximum productivity:

 If your current floorplan has many private offices, consider opening things up a bit to encourage more interaction between employees.
 Think about creating small meeting spaces throughout the office so that employees have a huddle space for meetings and brainstorming.

 An open floor plan encourages collaboration and communication between employees.
 This also allows for natural light to enter the space, which has been shown to boost productivity.
 If you're not able to get natural light, consider investing in some high-quality office lighting.

 Not every employee works best seated at a desk.
 Some may prefer to stand at a height-adjustable table - which has been shown to be a healthier alternative to sitting all day, while others may prefer to work in a lounge area.
 Creating a variety of work spaces allow employees to find the best work environment for their needs.